On IBEDC’s incessant outage, estimated billings in Osun

-Ibadan Electricity Distribution Company (IBEDC) Osun zone has made it a habit to switch off power supply at whim; this is not good because of its effect on the people.
-IBEDC should note that it’s giving a lot of people bills that they are not satisfied with because the bills given to them are not commensurate to the power supplied.
+Ibadan Electricity Distribution Company (IBEDC), Osun zone, has made it a habit to switch off power supply at whim; this is not good because of its effect on the people.
+IBEDC should note that it is giving a lot of people bills that they are not satisfied with because the bills given to them are not commensurate to the power supplied.

 It should also note that people are being forced to pay for what they did not use and this is unfair considering the current economic situation in the country.